 - 5. The estimation of the amount of heating/cooling that the GSHP may supply as well as the percentage of heating/cooling met by heat pump should be supported with the following information: - i.
 For closed loop systems an indication of the land area available that would be required to install the required number of boreholes should be included in the energy assessment.
 Where possible, the ground conditions of the specific site should be taken into account for the calculations. - ii.
 For open loop systems (including aquifer thermal storage systems) the flow rate of water that is available on-site should be included in the energy assessment and it should be used to estimate the amount of heating/cooling the system could provide. - 6.
-Details of the Coefficient of Performance (COP) and Energy Efficiency Ratio (FFR) - 7.
+Details of the Coefficient of Performance (COP) and Energy Efficiency Ratio (EER) - 7.
 An indication of the seasonal COP and EER of the heat pumps is required - 8.
 An estimate of the capital costs, potential fuel savings and income from Renewable Heat Incentive (if applicable), payback period. - 9.
-A calculation of the CO_2 savings that may be realised through the use of this technology (kgCO2/yr and %).
+A calculation of the CO2 savings that may be realised through the use of this technology (kgCO2/yr and %). - 10.
+Confirmation that the site geology is suitable for ground source heat pumps.
+Also evidence of the likelihood of a permit being granted by the Environment Agency, where required.